gridlocdev/v/doc/upcoming.md

 ```

 - `a` is declared as *constant* that can be passed to
   other coroutines and read without limitations.
-However
+However,
   it cannot be changed.
 - `b` can be accessed reading and writing but only from one
   coroutine.
 That coroutine *owns* the object.
 A `mut` variable can